rhawiz/lambda-setuptools/README.md

             * _kms-key-id_ is optional.
 If it is not provided, standard AES256 encryption will be used
             * _s3-prefix_ is optional.
 If it is not provided, the ZIP file will be uploaded to the root of the S3 bucket
 3. **ldeploy**
-    * Usage `python setup.py ldeploy --swagger-path <swagger_spec_path> --deploy-stage <stage_name> --access-key=<my_access_key> --secret-access-key=<my_secret>`
+    * Usage `python setup.py ldeploy --swagger-path <swagger_spec_path> --deploy-stage <stage_name> --access-key=<my_access_key> --secret-access-key=<my_secret> --vpc-subnets=<SUBNET_IDS> --vpc-security-groups=<SECURITY_GROUP_IDS> --role=<AWS_ROLE> --region=<AWS_REGION>`
         * Effect: This will build (using _ldist_) and upload to AWS with the function name defined in `operationId` for each path and will map the lambda functions to each gateway if swagger-path is defined.
 If deploy-stage is defined, a new stage of that name will be created and the API will be deployed.
-            * access-key            The access key to use to upload.
+            * *access-key*            Required only if default access key is not set.
+The access key to use to upload.
 If not provided, default access key set in environment variables will be use if set, otherwise will fail.
-            * secret-access-key     The access key to use to upload.
+            * *secret-access-key*     Required only if default secret key is not set.
+The access key to use to upload.
 If not provided, default secret key set in environment variables will be use if set, otherwise will fail.
-            * swagger-path          Path to swagger specification file (YAML or JSON)
+            * *swagger-path*          Optional.
+Path to swagger specification file (YAML or JSON)
-            * deploy-stage          Name of the deployment stage
+            * *deploy-stage*          Optional.
+Name of the deployment stage when deploying API gateway
-            * vpc-subnets           VPC Configuration list of subnet ids separated by a comma
+            * *vpc-subnets*           Optional.
+VPC Configuration list of subnet ids separated by a comma
-            * vpc-security-groups   VPC Configuration list of security group ids separated by a comma
+            * *vpc-security-groups*   Optional.
+VPC Configuration list of security group ids separated by a comma
-            * role                  AWS Gateway role to use when creating API gateway
+            * *role*                  Required only when creating API gateway (i.e. if swagger-path is defined) AWS Gateway role to use when creating API gateway
-            * region                AWS region to use.
+            * *region*                Optional.
+AWS region to use.
 If not provided, default region set in environment variables will be use if set, otherwise will fail.

 1. **lambda_function**